objque/gohan/README.md

 ## vscode

-Project contains `.devcontainer` file, so you may open it on the vscode and it may run whole dev environment with useful extensions
+Project contains `.devcontainer` file it means that you may open open sources and run whole dev environment in containers

 # Aims